openstack-archive/deb-python-nose-timer/README.rst

 How do I color the output and have pretty colors?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can highlight slower tests using ``--timer-ok`` and ``--timer-warning`` flags.
+You can highlight slower tests using ``--timer-error`` and ``--timer-warning`` flags.
 Default time unit is the second, but you can specify it explicitly, e.g. 1s, 100ms.

-- Tests which take less time than ``--timer-ok`` will be highlighted in green.
+- Tests which take more time than ``--timer-error`` will be highlighted in red.
-- Tests which take less time than ``--timer-warning`` will be highlighted in yellow.
+- Tests which take more time than ``--timer-warning`` will be highlighted in yellow.
-- All other tests will be highlighted in red.
+- All other tests will be highlighted in green.

 How do I turn off pretty colors?